Cranley Gardens, Haringey

 After the Priory Road church was destroyed by wartime bombing, a new St George’s was built on the originally proposed site at the eastern end of Cranley Gardens.
 Following the demolition of Hornsey’s structurally unsound St Mary’s church in 1969, its parish was joined with St George’s.

-Dennis Nilsen, London’s most notorious mass murderer of modern times, lived and killed in the top floor flat at 23 Cranley Gardens.
+Dennis Nilsen, London’s most notorious serial killer of modern times, lived in the top floor flat at 23 Cranley Gardens.
 Nilsen was caught in February 1983 after body parts he had flushed down the lavatory blocked the drains, prompting the neighbours to call in Dyno-Rod.
+The so-called Muswell Hill Murderer died in prison in May 2018.

 Postal district: N10